janpetzold/mcu-battery-stress/README.md

 6. [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs): Simple way to store uploaded data reliably for all kinds of further processing.
 I simply stored each message from the device as a JSON file.
 The way the [Azure samples from Pico LTE SDK](https://docs.sixfab.com/docs/sixfab-pico-lte-micropython-sdk) work is that they update the Device Twin in IoT Hub each time so a dedicated route had to be set up to actually store the data/see changes somewhere.
 See https://stackoverflow.com/a/47893851/675454.

 ## Setup
-Setup mainly follows the instrcuctions given here:
+Setup mainly follows the instructions given here:

 https://docs.sixfab.com/docs/sixfab-pico-lte-getting-started
 https://docs.sixfab.com/docs/pico-lte-azure-iot-hub-connection